-5. Deadline for Filing Dispositive Motions: June 15, 2009
+2. Deadline for Filing Dispositive Motions: January 14, 2011

 Dispositive motions may be filed and served by any party on any date up to the deadline set above.
 All dispositive motions must be accompanied by supporting briefs.
 All responses to any dispositive motion must be filed and served within 21 calendar days of service of the motion, which the court presumes is the date the motion is filed with the court.
 Any reply by the movant must be filed and served within 10 calendar days of service of the response, which the court presumes to be the date the response is filed with the court.
-A party is not entitled to additional time under Rule 6(a) or Rule 6(e) to file and serve documents related to a dispositive motion.
+A party is not entitled to additional time under Rule 6(d) to file and serve documents related to a dispositive motion.
 The parties may not modify this schedule without leave of court.